justinatack/deleteable/README.md

 ## Versions

-Deleteable has only had one release.
+Deleteable has only one release so far.
 Please feel free to submit a pull request to add or improve the codebase.

 * '0.0.1' a working patch, the code base may well change.